software-mansion/scarb/website/docs/reference/features.md

 keccak = []
 ```

-With these features set, conditional compilation expressions (`cfg` expressions) can selectively include code to support requested features during compile time.
+With these features set, conditional compilation (`cfg`) attributes can be used to selectively include code to support requested features during compile time.
 For instance:

 ```rust
 // Conditionally include a package